 The new HD transfers bring to light a slight irony — the most recent movies (Insurrection and Nemesis) use somewhat primitive CG (by today’s standards) which can actually look a bit worse than the tasteful mix of CG and physical models used in First Contact.

-Each movie gets all of the previous DVD special features ported over, naturally those are in SD.
-There are at typically five new special features per disc which are in HD.
+Each movie gets all of the previous DVD special features ported over, naturally those are in standard definition.
+There are typically five new special features per disc which are in HD.

 Each film also gets a round-table discussion lead by author Larry Nemecek.
 The panel includes our own editor-in-chief Anthony Pascale, Jeff Bond (Geek Magazine and Trekmovie contributor), and Charlene Anderson (The Planetary Society).
 These tend to be pretty decent discussions about each movie, the production surrounding it and little tidbits, etc. Each are around 10 mins.